 I never lost my love of the blues.
 I attended the American Folk Blues concerts when they reached the North East and marvelled at those old men, Sonny Terry and Brownie McGhee among them, as they walked, limped or were helped on stage to offer us the real thing, Mississsippi style.

 We knew he was a cut above the rest, and we generally assumed he knew it too.
 God was his nickname, and that didn't seem to bother him too much either.

 On my old record player, bought on hire puchase with the deposit coming from my first pay packet, I would turn up the volume as high as it would go, lie down with an ear close to the sound output (nothing as grand as speakers) and be entranced.

 The first of those two tracks was Have You Heard?, a sublime Clapton solo punctuating Mayall's vocals.
 The next, Ramblin' On My Mind, written by Robert Johnson and first recorded by him in 1936, gave Clapton his first singing role on disc and it was a quite stunning musical experience for the spotty, prostrate teenager.

-Now let us see how well this live version from 1983 has withstood the test of time ...
+Now, looking at the clip above, let us see how well this live version from 1983 has withstood the test of time ...